jmanatas/cubecity_sitetest/README.md

 <i>Teleport Window showing all "Guess" locations in Cubecity</i>
 <br>
 <br>
-Holding Alt will dim everything and highlight in pink plane the user is pointing the mouse to.
-Clicking the any of the highlighted planes will load the respective site url on a new tab.
+Holding Alt will dim everything and highlight in pink the plane where the user is pointing the mouse to.
+Clicking any of the highlighted planes will open the respective site url on a new tab.
 <img width="1084" height="1190" alt="Screenshot from 2025-09-24 18-21-22" src="https://github.com/user-attachments/assets/d5ba55d5-582d-4f10-b89e-7cbf6c9c8684" />